Sinovac says its vaccine is safe for children as young as 3

 Children are far less likely to be seriously ill with COVID-19, but they are still at risk and can spread the virus.
 And while vaccination campaigns worldwide have focused on adults, children will need to be immunized to end the pandemic.

 The Pfizer vaccine is cleared for use starting at age 16 and is being studied in ages 12-16.
-Moderna has been studying its vaccine in children aged 12 and older and last week announced a new study testing its use in children younger than 12.
+Moderna has been studying its vaccine in children aged 12 and older, and last week announced a new study testing its use in children younger than 12.

 State-owned Sinopharm, who has two COVID-19 vaccines, is also investigating the effectiveness of its vaccines in children.
 The company said in January it had submitted clinical data to regulators, though it was unclear if it was for one or both vaccines.